 Investment is made easy with this app—in fact, as easy as investing your spare change.
 The idea is simple: Acorns rounds up your leftover change from everyday purchases into monthly investments.
 This is called “micro-investing” and it’s one of the best apps to save for retirement with little-to-no effort.

 Acorns offers a retirement-specific account, called Acorns Later, in which you set up an IRA that’s right for you.
 The app will also update your account regularly to match your current financial goals, allowing you to move toward a comfortable future without ever thinking about it.

-Whether you’re new to investing for your future or are an expert saver, this app is for you.
+Whether you’re new to investing for your future or are an expert saver, this app could be for you.
 With three different plans, you can find the path that allows you to be most successful—beginner, hands-off, or hands-on.
 If you’re not even sure what your financial goals are, Betterment’s questionnaire will help you figure them out, while giving you a complete picture of your finances as they stand right now.

-What’s more, you just pay one low annual fee to access the app’s investment opportunities, expertise, and tracking dashboard.
+You pay one low annual fee to access the app’s investment opportunities, expertise, and tracking dashboard.

 If you’re ready to start saving for retirement but don’t know where to start, using apps to save for retirement could be an important first step.
 Learning how to deal with money and planning for your future doesn’t need to be hard.
 Our simple-to-follow guide will help you plan your financial future.
 Get started by downloading our free guide right now.

 *Editor’s Note: Freedom Debt Relief did not receive compensation or any other benefit for mentioning any of the companies listed in this post, nor do we specifically recommend them above others who provide the same services.
 Our intent is solely to provide you with information that may assist you in saving for retirement.
 Please seek the advice of a financial professional before choosing an investment plan of any kind.